 Famous Books by Frances Burnett

-Published in 1915, ‘The Little Prince’ follows the story of young Marco Loristan, and his father, Stefan, two dissidents who try to overthrow the brutal dictatorship of their Samavian homeland.
-In exile in London, Marco strikes up a friendship with a street urchin, and together the pair work to bring restore, ‘The Lost Prince’, a mythical figure who was supposedly the rightful king, to the Moravian throne.
+Published in 1915, ‘The Lost Prince’ follows the story of young Marco Loristan and his father, Stefan, two dissidents who try to overthrow the brutal dictatorship of their Samavian homeland.
+In exile in London, Marco strikes up a friendship with a street urchin, and together the pair work to bring restore ‘The Lost Prince,’ a mythical figure who was supposedly the rightful king, to the Moravian throne.
 Both of them then embarked on a secret mission around Europe to galvanize a secret society devoted to the same goal.
-The story emphasized common themes found in Frances’s books like discipline, self-respect, initiative, and resourcefulness in children, among others.
+The story emphasized common themes found in Frances’s books, like discipline, self-respect, initiative, and resourcefulness in children, among others.